Notulp/Pluton/README.md

 4. Compile Pluton and Pluton.Patcher
 5. Copy Pluton.Patcher and Mono.Cecil from Pluton.Patcher/bin/debug to the downloaded server's managed folder
 6. Copy Pluton.dll from Pluton/bin/debug to the downloaded server's managed folder
-7. You now 2 options.
+7. You now have two options.
 Copy all files from Pluton/ref to Managed folder or selectively choose the files you want based on what you will be using:

   ```
   Required = System.Reactive.dll, System.Threading.dll, and Mono.Cecil.dll